 Employee Medical Record – Records concerning the employee’s exposures and health status related to the course of employment and usually made or maintained by a physician, nurse, or health care professional that are to be maintained by the employer for 30 years after termination of employment

 Exposure(s) – Present and past exposure and potential accidental or possible exposure to toxic substances and harmful physical agents.

 1. Information for All Employees

 Employees will be informed at the time of employment and annually thereafter of their right to access work-related exposure and medical records.
 This notification is accomplished via University-wide email from Human Resources to all University faculty and staff.

 2. Requesting Access to Records

-- For Exposure Records: The individual or designated representative should complete the request form and submit it to the office maintaining the record.
+For Exposure Records: The individual or designated representative should complete the request form and submit it to the office maintaining the record.
 Exposure records are maintained by the Environmental Health & Safety Office and the UIHC Safety and Security Office.
-Communicable disease record requests should be submitted to Hospital Human Resources for hospital employees, or for University employees to the University Employee and Labor Relations Office in Human Resources.
+Examples of exposure records include radiation monitoring data for those who work with radioactive materials, noise, or toxic air contaminants.
+Contact EHS directly for radiation dosimeter records.

 3. Providing Access to Records